Thomas Grimstead

 Thomas Grimstead (26 March 1803 – 24 January 1884) was an English cricketer with possibly amateur status who was active in 1831.
 He was born in Leatherhead, Surrey and died in Redbourn, Hertfordshire.
-He made his first-class debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Surrey.
+He made his debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Surrey.
 He scored nine runs with a highest score of 6 and took no wickets.